oxguy3/gamedata/README.md

 ## Documentation

-### Systems
+### Platforms

-Systems (i.e. consoles, platforms, whatever) are gathered in a hopefully intuitive format in systems.json.
+Platforms (i.e. consoles, machines, etc) are gathered in a hopefully intuitive format in systems.json.
 That file is still a work in progress, but the most important thing about systems is that systems have a consistent identifier used across this project.
 Here is the list of identifiers that will be used in systems.json when it's complete:

 * 3do
 * amiga